encoredev/encore/docs/primitives/cron-jobs.md

 ![Cron Jobs UI](/assets/docs/cron.png)

-A few important things to know:
+## Keep in mind when using Cron Jobs

-- Cron Jobs do not run when developing locally or in [Preview Environments](/docs/deploy/preview-environments); but you can always call the API manually to test the behavior.
+- Cron Jobs do not execute during local development or in [Preview Environments](/docs/deploy/preview-environments).
+However, you can manually invoke the API to test its behavior.
-- Cron Jobs execution in Encore Cloud is capped at **once every hour** and the minute is randomized within the hour that they run for users on the Free Tier; [deploy to your own cloud](/docs/deploy/own-cloud) or upgrade to the [Pro plan](/pricing) to use more frequent executions or to set the minute within the hour when the job runs.
+- In Encore Cloud, Cron Job executions are limited to **once every hour**, with the exact minute randomized within that hour for users on the Free Tier.
+To enable more frequent executions or to specify the exact minute within the hour, consider [deploying to your own cloud](/docs/deploy/own-cloud) or upgrading to the [Pro plan](/pricing).
-- Cron Jobs support both public and private APIs.
+- Both public and private APIs are supported for Cron Jobs.
-- The API endpoints used in Cron Jobs should always be idempotent.
-It's possible they're called multiple times in some network conditions.
+- Ensure that the API endpoints used in Cron Jobs are idempotent, as they may be called multiple times under certain network conditions.
 - The API endpoints used in Cron Jobs must not take any request parameters.
 That is, their signatures must be `func(context.Context) error` or `func(context.Context) (*T, error)`.

 ## Cron schedules